Oriental Fruit Fly Find

 Since the initial detection, 80 additional traps have been deployed in a one mile grid around the original find to determine the extent of the infestation.
-Our team has trapped fourteen additional OFFs since the initial find.
+(See Quarantine Map Boundaries) Our team has trapped sixteen additional OFFs since the initial find.
 Each of the insects were sent to the California Department of Food and Agriculture's (CDFA) Entomology lab and confirmed as Oriental Fruit Fly (Bactrocera dorsalis).
 The announcement went out via press release on August 30, 2023.
 (Press Release Link)

 The Oriental Fruit Fly is known to infest over 230 kinds of fruit and vegetables.
 To view CDFA's official host list, see the Oriental Fruit Fly Interior Quarantine host list.

 CDFA has compiled a fact sheet with helpful information found here: Oriental Fruit Fly Fact Sheet.

 You may be wondering how this will affect you.
 Contra Costa County has created a printable pamphlet with examples of the impact this invasive species could have on you.
 Oriental Fruit Fly Impact Flyer.

 There is good news.
 So far, very few flies have been found since the eradication efforts began.
 Unfortunately we found two females a week before the end of the first life cycle.
 This means prior to the eradication efforts, eggs were laid in some fruit in the area and are now hatching.
 We expect to attract any new flies as they emerge.
 As we enter the fall and winter and the temperature drops, the cooler weather will slow down the life cycle of the fly.
 We are hoping the quarantine will be ending sometime in June 2024. (see PEP)

 What are some of the ways these flies could have ended up in Contra Costa county?